 How to clean fresh eggs was something that didn’t concern me for years.

-After all, we were the only ones eating them, so if there was a spot on them or a bit of dirt, it didn’t bother me.
+We were the only ones eating them, so if there was a spot on them or a bit of dirt, it didn’t bother me.
+Besides egg cleaning wasn’t on my to-do list.

-Since eggs automatically have something called a “bloom,” which is a natural coating on the shell that helps keep out bacteria, washing them for your own use isn’t really necessary (unless they’re super dirty).
+Eggshells automatically have something called a “bloom” which is a natural coating on the shell that helps keep out bacteria.
+Washing them for your own use isn’t really necessary (unless they’re super dirty).

 Egg shells are naturally porous to allow for an exchange of oxygen as the chick grows.
-From an evolutionary standpoint, the purpose of the bloom is to keep bacteria out of the egg so the chick embryo can have a safe environment to grow.
+The purpose of the bloom is to keep bacteria out of the egg.
+In nature, this is so the chick embryo can have a safe environment to grow.
 Learn more about the insides of chicken eggs.

 Because of this, washing fresh chicken eggs isn’t always advised.

-In fact, it can be harmful because when you wash chicken eggs, you simultaneously remove that protective barrier as well as push some bacteria in through the pores of the shell, potentially contaminating your eggs.
+In fact, it can actually be harmful.
+This is because when you wash chicken eggs, you simultaneously remove that protective barrier.
+In doing so you also push some bacteria in through the pores of the shell, potentially contaminating your eggs.

-Once we decided to buffer our homestead income by selling eggs, however, worrying how to wash fresh eggs became quite the priority.
+Once we decided to buffer our homestead income by selling farm-fresh eggs we started worrying about unwashed eggs and contamination.
+And that’s how washing fresh eggs became quite the priority.

-In our state, we’re allowed to sell fresh eggs from our homestead to other families, but since not everyone appreciates feathers and dirt, we had to figure out how to clean fresh eggs.
+Our state allows us to sell fresh eggs from our homestead to other families.
+Since not everyone appreciates feathers and dirt, we had to figure out how to clean fresh eggs.

 How to clean fresh eggs

-When it comes to how to wash fresh eggs, if your chicken eggs are not really dirty, in other words, there’s no poop or other gross stuff on them, then just wipe them with a dry cloth, which leaves the protective bloom intact.
+If your chicken eggs are not really dirty (there’s no poop or other gross stuff on them) then just wipe them with a dry cloth.
+This method leaves the protective coating (or bloom) intact.

-If there’s manure on your eggs, and you want to wash them, then you first need to make sure you wash them in water that’s not a drastic difference from their temperature.
+If there’s manure on your eggs and you want to make them happy, then you need to make sure you wash them at a temperature that is similar to their temperature.

-If the eggs are cold, use cool water.
-If it’s hot out (or they were just laid), and the eggs are warm, use warm water.
+If the eggs are cold, use cold water.
+Use warm water if it’s hot out (or they were just laid), and the eggs are warm.